If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 If you were made redundant, focus on how you learned and developed during the gap and how that will benefit your future career prospects.

-Then show how you’re positive moving forward and keen to get back into work again, which will move the focus from the gap to the future.
+Then show how you’re positive moving forward and keen to get back into work again, which will shift focus away from the CV gap.

 If you’re having trouble finding work as a result of gaps in your CV, try to use your time in a valuable way.

 You could do some volunteer work, take a professional development course or seek mentoring.

 If you can demonstrate that you’re attempting to progress your career, employers are much more likely to view a break in employment in a positive light.

 If your CV is successful and you’re invited to interview, the interviewer will most probably ask about the gaps in your CV.